-Baby expo season is upon us, with Mama Magic landing in Cape Town this weekend.
+Mama Magic is ready to go in Gauteng this weekend and Black Friday specials are flashing all around us.
 Many families are reaching out and asking what to look for when buying a car seat on sale.
 I thought I would share my top tips on navigating the sales pitches and coming out with the safest seat.

 For all parents

-- Many of the safest car seat brands are not available at Mama Magic!
-This includes Axkid, BeSafe and Recaro.
+- Not all of the car seat brands are available at Mama Magic!
+This includes Axkid and Recaro.

 - Be 100% clear on WHEN the car seat stock will arrive.
 A bargain isn’t a bargain if the seat arrives after your child is born or after they have outgrown their previous car seat.